-- Race - People of Afro-carribean origin have an increased risk of developing glaucoma.
+- Race - People of West African origin seem to have an increased risk of developing glaucoma.

 - Family History - There is a 'genetic' element to glaucoma.
-If a close relative (parent/sibling) has Glaucoma, you should not worry, but ensure you have regular check ups to detect any changes as early as possible (should they ever occur)
+If a close relative (parent/sibling) has Glaucoma, you should not worry, but ensure you have regular eye examinations to detect any changes as early as possible (should they ever occur)

 - Myopia - Very short sighted people are more at risk of developng chronic glaucoma.

 If your optometrist feels your risk is higher than average, they will recommend EyeSense for more detailed, regular eye care.

 Why can untreated chronic glaucoma cause serious loss of sight?

 The main reason is that chronic glaucoma usually has NO SYMPTOMS.
 There is no pain and your eyesight will seem to be normal too, but silently, your vision is slowly deteriorating.
 Glaucoma tends to damage the peripheral field of view first so is not noticed by most.
 Only when the peripheral field has been significantly damaged, do some people start bumping into things, or see oncoming vehicles at the last minute for example.